MarianaGo202/Project_1-Sea-Surface-Temperature/README.md

 ## Scientific Context

 <p align="justify">
 Sea Surface Temperature (SST) is an important variable in oceanography and climate science.
-SST anomalies represent differences between observed sea surface temperatures and a reference climatology, making them useful for identifying changes in ocean conditions and patterns of climate variability.
-Global sea surface temperatures have increased over recent decades.
-This warming can contribute to changes in marine ecosystems, ocean stratification, marine heatwaves, sea ice, and other ocean processes.
+SST anomalies represent the difference between the observed temperature and a reference value and are used to identify changes in ocean conditions and climate variability.
 </p>

 <p align="justify">